Connect with others who understand.

 See answer

-Shower Water Feels Like Pins and Needles: 6 Reasons Why
+Why Shower Water Feels Like Pins and Needles: 6 Reasons

 Medically reviewed by Florentina Negoi, M.D.

-Showering should be a relaxing and rejuvenating part of your day, but for some people living with lupus (also called systemic lupus erythematosus or SLE), it can be quite painful.
+Showering should be a relaxing and rejuvenating part of your day, but for some people living with lupus, it can be quite painful.
 “Does anyone else experience pain while showering?” one MyLupusTeam member asked.
 “When the water hits my skin, it feels like pins and needles.
 It’s painful.”
-Other members have similar experiences, including one who lamented, “Pain during showers leaves me exhausted!”

 1. Sensitivity to Water Temperature and Pressure

 A pins-and-needles sensation while showering may result from the water being too hot or too cold for your sensitive skin.
-Adjusting the temperature to a more comfortable level could help.
-Further, reducing the water pressure can ease the impact of droplets hitting your body.
-“To help this very weird painful feeling, I had to change my shower pressure,” one MyLupusTeam member wrote.
+Adjusting the temperature to a more moderate level that suits your skin’s needs can help reduce that discomfort.

 Some MyLupusTeam members opt to avoid showers altogether.
 “I try to take baths instead,” one member explained.